Becoming the De Facto Market Leader:

 Multi-Factor Authentication (MFA)

-CloudGate has experienced steady growth (from 150,000 to 680,000 users) in the last four years, in part due to its high service availability rating during that time (99.99% each year).
+CloudGate has experienced steady growth (from 150,000 to 720,000 users) in the last five years, in part due to its high service availability rating during that time (99.99% each year).
 A very important factor driving this expansion has been the rapid adoption of software as a service (SaaS), or cloud services, within the enterprise market.
 Microsoft Office 365 has played a huge role in accelerating user adoption of cloud services in this market.
 CloudGate support for Office 365 was launched in 2015, and the need for SSO for Office 365, in parallel with that of G Suite, has been a major factor driving our growth over the last two years, as many corporate users are deploying both G Suite (for mail) and Office 365 (for groupware).

 Salesforce, box, rakumo, kintone and many other cloud services have also greatly contributed to the growth of the SaaS market.
 Within the small and medium business (SMB) sector, many companies’ main applications are now cloud-based.
 For CloudGate, the SMB sector growth now surpasses that of the large corporations (LCS) segment, reflecting the acceleration of the adoption of cloud services in that sector of the market.